 We were formed in 2014 as OneWater LLC through the combination of Singleton Marine and Legendary Marine, which created a marine retail platform that collectively owned and operated 19 stores.
 Since the combination in 2014, we have acquired a total of 40 additional stores through 17 acquisitions.
-Our current portfolio as of September 1, 2019 consists of 21 different local and regional dealer groups.
+Our current portfolio as of December 1, 2019 consists of 21 different local and regional dealer groups.
+Because of this, we believe we are the largest and one of the fastest-growing premium recreational boat retailers in the United States based on number of stores and total boats sold.
 While we have opportunistically opened new stores in select markets, we believe that it is generally more effective economically and operationally to acquire existing stores with experienced staff and established reputations.